ladybug-tools/spider/solar-well/sun-range-gbxml-dev/README.md

 ## Wish list

 * See also Sun Range Dev wish list
-* 2018-04-20 ~ Theo ~ only create shadows for exposed surfaces
+* 2018-04-20 ~ Theo ~ only create shadows for exposed surfaces. build a new gbXML parset just for shading. exposed surfaces only.
+White Phong or basic material

 * Export to file ??